FreeGrok/FreeGrok/README.md

 `/var/opengrok`.
 This can be easily achieved by using environment variable `OPENGROK_INSTANCE_BASE`.

-E.g. if OpenGrok data directory is `/tank/opengrok` and source root is in `/tank/source` then to get more verbosity run the indexer as:
+E.g. if FreeGrok data directory is `/tank/opengrok` and source root is in `/tank/source` then to get more verbosity run the indexer as:

 ```bash